yonnyZer0/apify-review-scrapers/README.md

 ```

 # Disable pagination in reviews
-Optional parameter used for !switching off pagination! at reviews.
+Optional parameter used for <b>switching off pagination</p> at reviews.
 It will override default settings of any mode.

 ```java
 {"pagination": false}
 ```

+# Keboola - import data from table